hunterlum/regression/README.md

 to install screen in Ubuntu.
 <code>screen -ls</code>
 can be used to interact with the screen session once it has be instatiated.
 All files are stored in the datapool/ directory.

+## About the Fles
+bin: contains all the programs/scripts used here <br>
+makefile: used to run the data server and generate the pdf report from Main.ipynb (future functionality)